Summer Gardening Tips to Keep you Growing in the Heat

 Why is Summer hot!?

-Useful facts guaranteed to make you the life of the party.
+Useful facts that will definitely make you the life of the party

 The general belief among people in regards to seasonal temperature variations is that summers are hot because we are closest to the sun, and winters are cold because we are furthest from the Sun.
 While this is sound logic, we are actually furthest from the sun in the summers and closest in the winters!
 Seasonal temperatures are not controlled by our proximity to the sun, but rather the tilt of the Earth’s axis.